MattRice12/reroot/znotes/notes.md

 11. User States
     1. Most frequently visited sites
     2. Number of saved trees
-    3. Member of <team(s)>
+    3. Member of <project(s)>
-12. Users on a team have different colors when they expand on a branch
+12. Users on a project have different colors when they expand on a branch
 13. Research Collection